chrisrobison/pan/README.md

-# Page Area Network (PAN)
+# LARC — Lightweight Asynchronous Relay Core

-> **A very lightweight DOM‑native message bus for Web Components & micro‑frontends:** topics, request/reply, retained messages, lightweight,  no buildi...with an Inspector!
+> **A very lightweight DOM‑native message bus reference (PAN) and its reference implementation:** topics, request/reply, retained messages, lightweight, no build, with an Inspector!

 * **Zero build:** drop a `<pan-bus>` on the page; talk via `CustomEvent`s.
 * **Loose coupling:** components depend on topic contracts (JSON‑Schema), not imports.
 * **Interoperable:** works with vanilla, Web Components, React/Lit/Vue, iframes.
 * **Batteries included:** retained messages, req/rep, optional cross‑tab mirror, DevTools‑style inspector.

-PAN (Page Area Network) is a messaging bus designed to be a central communications hub for web components or micro-frontends.
-It works with any and all frameworks, or no framework at all.
+LARC is the project and reference implementation for the Page Area Network (PAN) messaging bus.
+The PAN bus element and topic conventions remain named with the `pan-`/`pan:` prefixes (for example `<pan-bus>` and `pan:publish`) — this repo provides LARC as the lightweight implementation, docs, and examples.

-It allows web components to broadcast information to the page and then to any components that are listening via the PAN.
-The web component can also subscribe or listen to the PAN traffic and take action upon matching a particular string or event being fired.
-It is meant to be the linchpin that holds the various components together on a page without any build process or transpiling required.
+PAN (Page Area Network) is the messaging model and bus that enables a central communications hub for web components or micro-frontends.
+It works with any framework or no framework at all.

 ---